 The terrain varies greatly, from alpine hiking over mountains, to coastal Fiordland.
 As does the climate and the amazing bird and plant life you see along the way.
 Hiking through sheer sided glacial gorges, walking over suspension bridges add to the adventure and it is rightly known as one of the most beautiful treks in the world.

-This World Heritage Site is a highly regulated walk during the summer season.
+This World Heritage Site is a highly regulated trek in New Zealand during the summer season.
 It must be walked in four days, no matter the weather.
 Facilities are limited and private camping is not allowed, so trail walkers need to book this iconic trek in advance.

 So there you have it the most iconic treks by continent.
 Yes I know we have missed out Antarctica.
 This is because trekking in Antarctica is of a technical nature, it is not achievable without specialist training and equipment so it’s beyond the scope of this article.